Medical Terminologies and Interoperability

 The first component, a structured medical vocabulary, is an organized set of terms or words with associated codes.
 Coded medical vocabularies are one of the foremost issues in the field of medical informatics.
 Indeed, Dr. Smith noted that a unified controlled medical vocabulary was one of the grand challenges of medical informatics.
 There is a large and growing set of publications related to the development and use of structured medical vocabularies.

 The second component of medical concept representation, a semantic data model (SDM), is a description (template or data structure) of how vocabulary items can be combined to make a valid representation of medical information.
-Semantic data models have also generated a large number of publications.
+Semantic Data Models have also generated a large number of publications.
 Often unrecognized as SDMs are the health care data exchange standards, particularly CEN TC251/PT-00822 and CEN TC251/PT-02223 of Technical Committee 251 (Health Informatics) of the European Committee for Standardization; HL7 (Health Level 7); the DICOM standards; and specifications E123829 and E139430 of the American Society for Testing and Materials (ASTM).
 These standards describe the interchange format and syntax for messages that can be exchanged between medical computing systems."

-For example, one entity might send me the value for a piece of data called sex which contains the number 22.
+Let's examine the challenges with exchanging data values between organizations with different missions.
+For example, one federal agency might send another agency the value for a data field called 'sex'.
+It contains not "M", "F" or "O", but the number 22.
 What does this mean?
-What happened to just "M" and "F" for male and female?
-Well, the FBI has 23 different codes for sex, as their values include “male”, “female”, "male posing as female", "female posing as male", etc. What I expected to receive was the concept of medical gender.
-Really what the FBI needs is a "Sexual Appearance" concept apart from just one basic concept of medical gender.
+Well, the FBI has 23 different codes for sex, as their values include “male”, “female”, "male posing as female", "female posing as male", etc. What one expected to receive was the concept of medical gender.
+Really what the FBI needs is a "Sexual Appearance" concept apart from just the basic concept of medical gender.
 Their concepts rightly come from the job function they perform: it is their job to identify people.
+This is their mission.
+Data values come from ones mission.
 Healthcare providers need to treat people.
-Hospitals use a concept called administrative gender.
-What is going to sort out all these concepts?
-The SNOMED CT is a framework in which these concepts are sorted out in a vast carefully curated hierarchical database of 900,000 entries.
-In here a map is built which points individual words to their concepts properly.
-SNOMED CT is updated periodically by people who are professional medical Terminologists.
+Hence, hospitals use a concept called administrative gender.

-The International Classification of Diseases, ICD, is another large terminology.
 When one uses a terminology, you create a Service Oriented Architecture terminology service to access it.
 Then everyone can use a common service to query the terminology.
-Then you have to find out about and learn how to use the service like a subroutine.
+Then you have to find out about and learn how to use the service.

-What is SNOMED?
+What is SNOMED CT?

 SNOMED is essentially a very complex hierarchical database of concepts and the medical terms which belong to each concept.
 The hierarchy is an ontology.
 The data in SNOMED is used to code, retrieve and analyze clinical data.
 SNOMED CT resulted from the merger of SNOMED Reference Terminology ( SNOMED RT) developed by the College of American Pathologists (CAP) and Clinical Terms Version 3 ( CTV3) developed by the National Health Service (NHS) of the United Kingdom.
+More on SNOMED

 By using numbers to represent medical concepts, SNOMED CT provides a standard by which medical conditions and symptoms can be referred, eliminating the confusion that may result from the use of regional or colloquial terms.
 The numerical reference system also facilitates the exchange of clinical information among disparate health care providers and electronic medical records (EMR) systems.